Last updated on March 25, 2025

 Faramir, Steward of Gondor

 Faramir, Steward of Gondor pulls double duty as a token producer and legendary creature payoff.
-You’ve got plenty of cards to get the monarchy from this Noble and will always have a few tokens around to help protect it.
+You’ve got plenty of cards to get the monarchy from this noble and will always have a few tokens around to help protect that status.

 Torens, Fist of the Angels

-Torens, Fist of the Angels distributes Human Soldier tokens that grow on their own without needing your enhancement effects.
+Torens, Fist of the Angels distributes soldiers that work through their basic training program on their own without needing your enhancement effects.

-Neither Adrix and Nev, Twincasters, nor Anointed Procession technically make tokens on their own but their token-doubling ability is vital to let this deck compete against decks casting flashy spells.
+Neither Adrix and Nev, Twincasters, nor Ojer Taq, Deepest Foundation technically make tokens on their own but their token-multiplying ability is vital to let this deck compete against decks that cast flashy spells.

 Éowyn, Shieldmaiden

-Éowyn, Shieldmaiden, is one of your best follow-ups to Aragorn, the Uniter because it’ll trigger that same combat.
-Hitting that six Human threshold is simple in a deck with this many token producers.
+Éowyn, Shieldmaiden, is one of your best follow-ups to Aragorn, the Uniter because it triggers that same combat.
+Hitting that six human threshold is simple in a deck with this many token producers.

 Call the Coppercoats

 Call the Coppercoats produces a surprise board state right before you untap.
-Getting to strive this for an extra player or two is often enough to take out a player or two on your next turn.
+Getting to strive this for an extra player or two is often enough to eliminate a player or two on your next turn.

 Token Enhancers

-All these 1/1s are great, but they won’t win the game alone, so you’ve got plenty of effects to buff your tokens.
+All these 1/1s are great, but they won’t win the game alone, so you’ve got plenty of effects to pump your mass of tokens.

 Jetmir, Nexus of Revels

-Jetmir, Nexus of Revels gives a beautiful impression of Craterhoof Behemoth, except this is far more castable and triggers Aragorn multiple times.
-Keeping this around for a turn or two wins fast.
+Often found in the command zone as one of the best Naya commanders, today Jetmir, Nexus of Revels prefers to give us a beautiful impression of Craterhoof Behemoth, except this is far more castable and triggers Aragorn multiple times.
+Keep this cat demon around for a turn or two is often enough for a fast win.

 Narset, Enlightened Exile

 Narset, Enlightened Exile is a delightful inclusion that pushes tons of damage.
 You easily trigger prowess once or twice a turn before its attack trigger.
-Your various pump effects make Narset even stronger, letting you get bigger spells for free.
+Your various pump effects make Narset even stronger, and let you get bigger spells for free.

 Gandalf, White Rider